abeloper/my-web-design-portfolio/README.md

 ## 🎯 Project Overview

 This portfolio website represents my journey as a Software Engineering student and demonstrates my proficiency in modern web development technologies.
-The project was developed as the final assignment for my Web Design course, focusing on implementing responsive design principles, interactive elements, and aesthetic user interfaces.
+The project was developed as a personal website front-end development for my Web Design course, focusing on implementing responsive design principles, interactive elements, and aesthetic user interfaces.

 ### 📚 Course Information
 - **Course**: Web Design and Development